Lonely Peruvians learn to say 'I miss you' in the language of the Incas

 LIMA (Reuters) - Homesick Peruvians around the world in coronavirus lockdowns have been logging online in rising numbers to learn Quechua, the Andean language spoken by the Inca people.

-Qorichaska Quispe, whose first name means “Golden Bird” in Quechua, told Reuters there had been a sixfold increase in hits on her “Vive el Quechua” Facebook page this April compared to last year, with students logging on from Peru but also Europe, Asia and elsewhere in South America.
+Qorichaska Quispe, whose first name means “Golden Bird” in Quechua, told Reuters there had been a six-fold increase in hits on her “Vive el Quechua” Facebook page this April compared to last year, with students logging on from Peru but also Europe, Asia and elsewhere in South America.

 One class in which the shyly smiling Quispe taught her followers to say “I love you” and “I miss you” drew 6,000 viewers.
 Others celebrating folkloric heroes, ancestral food, and native species attracted up to 14,000.